zmkfirmware/zmk/docs/docs/hardware-integration/lighting/underglow.md

 ### nRF52-Based Boards

 Using an SPI-based LED strip driver on the `&spi3` interface is the simplest option for nRF52-based boards.

+:::info
 If possible, avoid using pins which are limited to low-frequency I/O for this purpose.
 The resulting interference may result in poor wireless performance.

-:::info

-The list of low frequency I/O pins for the nRF52840 can be found [here](https://docs.nordicsemi.com/bundle/ps_nrf52840/page/pin.html).
+The list of low frequency I/O pins for the nRF52840 can be found at <https://docs.nordicsemi.com/bundle/ps_nrf52840/page/pin.html>.
 :::

 The following example uses `P0.06` as the "Data In" pin of a WS2812-compatible LED strip: